obviyus/HamVerBot/README.md

 - `!next` to reply with time until the next event
 - automatically send a message 5 minutes before the next event starts
-- post results of an event to the channels
+- post results of an event to the  configured channels

 ## Getting Started